rdeepak2002/TortHub/README.md

 Tortoise monitoring system with temperature / humidity sensor and night vision camera.
 Tested on Raspbian Buster.

 ## Installation
-SSH as user 'pi' and while inside the "TortHub" folder run the following command to install the necessary requirements (takes about 1 hour on a Raspberry Pi 4 with 2gb of RAM and standard WiFi)
+SSH as user 'pi' and while inside the "TortHub" folder run the following command to install the necessary requirements (takes about 2 hours on a Raspberry Pi 4 with 2gb of RAM and standard WiFi)

 ```sh
 ./install-all.sh